 I am a researcher with interests in mathematical models involving randomness.
 Much of my work focuses on networks with an emphasis on using tools from applied probability and statistics.
-I am currently being funded by a Discovery Early Career Researcher Award (DECRA) granted by the Australian Research Council (ARC).

 I write posts about point processes and other topics in applied probability and spatial statistics.
 Often in those posts I present code, typically written in MATLAB and Python, which is all located here.
 Some of that code has been frozen and buried.